Introduction to React for Complete Beginners

 - Use the

-state variable and set its value tofalse
+useState()hook to create theshownstate variable and set its value tofalse. - When the

 const PasswordRevealer = ({ value }) => {